hmate9/deadunlock/README.md

   - `update_checker.py` – utilities for checking GitHub for new releases.
 - `launcher.py` – entry point used when bundling the GUI with PyInstaller.
 - `offset_finder.py` – scans the game to find updated memory offsets.
   - `signature_patterns.py` – byte patterns consumed by the offset finder.
-- `aimbot_gui.spec` – PyInstaller configuration for building an executable.
+  - `deadunlock.spec` – PyInstaller configuration for building an executable.
 - `version.txt` – text file storing the current version string.
 - `img/` – images used in the README and GUI icons.